-13th Gen Intel® Core™ desktop processors have arrived, and they’re even more capable than before.
-An Intel® Core™ i9-13900K, for instance, has up to 24 cores, 32 threads, and a Max Turbo Frequency of 5.8 GHz — ideal for high-FPS gaming and running multiple resource-consuming applications.
+Intel® Core™ 14th Gen Processors have arrived, and they’re even more capable than before.
+An Intel® Core™ i9 Processor 14900K, for instance, has up to 24 cores, 32 threads, and a P-core Max Turbo Frequency of up to 5.6 GHz — ideal for high-FPS gaming and running multiple resource-consuming applications.

 Another important inclusion is broad support for state-of-the-art standards and specifications.
-On the 13th Gen platform, you gain access to the latest and most powerful PC components, including DDR5 memory, PCIe 5.0 and 4.0 devices, Wi-Fi 6E routers that support nearly 3x faster connectivity1, and the best displays and external devices by way of Thunderbolt 4 support.
+On the latest Intel® Core™ platform, you gain access to the latest and most powerful PC components, including DDR5 memory, PCIe 5.0 and 4.0 devices, Wi-Fi 6E routers that support nearly 3x faster connectivity1, and the best displays and external devices by way of Thunderbolt 4 support.

 What does this mean for gaming?
-Mainly, that you can do more on a 13th Gen gaming laptop or desktop.
+Mainly, that you can do more on a gaming laptop or desktop.

 To see how it works, let’s dive into the key advances.